Course Outline

 - Metabolic Syndrome and Type 2 Diabetes

-- An individual diagnosed with metabolic syndrome has an increased risk for developing cardiovascular disease and/or type 2 diabetes.
+- True or False: An individual diagnosed with metabolic syndrome has an increased risk of developing cardiovascular disease and/or type 2 diabetes.

 - Cardiovascular Disease